georgealways/lil-gui/Guide.md

 const gui = new GUI( { container: $('#my-container') } );
 ```

-Use `.lil-root` to target the GUI's root element. `.lil-gui` will also match folders.
+Use `.lil-root` to target the GUI's root element.

 ### Width and Long Names